Orientation-Aware Graph Neural Networks for Protein Structure Representation Learning: Orientation-Aware Graph Neural Networks

 The local frame $\mO_u$ is a rotation matrix that maps a 3D vector from the local to the global coordinate system.
 An equivariant message passing paradigm then emerges through transforming node features back and forth between adjacent local frames.
 Formally, give an amino acid $u$ with hidden representation $h=(\vs,\mV)$, let $f_l$ and $f_g$ be transformations on the vector feature $\mV$ from and to the global coordinate system:

-The message passing update for node $u$ from layer $l$ to layer $l+1$ is performed in the following steps: \begin{enumerate} \item Transform the neighbourhood vector representations of $u$ into its local coordinate system $\mO_u$. \item For each adjacent node $v$, compute the message $m^{l+1}_u$ on edge $(u,v)\in\mathcal{E}$ with an multi-layer $\vecr{\rmW}$-perceptron $\mathcal{F}$ to the aggregated node and edge feature $[h_u^l, h_v^l, e_{uv}^l]$ (\Eqref{eqn:message}). \item Update node feature $h_u^l$ with another multi-layer $\vecr{\rmW}$-perceptron $\mathcal{H}$, and transform it back to the global coordinate system (\Eqref{eqn:update}). \end{enumerate} This paradigm achieves $\mathrm{SO}(3)$-equivariance in a very general sense with no constraints on $\mathcal{F},\mathcal{H}$.
-The formal proof of equivariance is presented in the appendix \Secref{pr}.
+The message passing update for node $u$ from layer $l$ to layer $l+1$ is performed in the following steps, the $[\quad]$ notations indicates the concatenation of different hidden representations along the channel-wise dimension: \begin{enumerate} \item Transform the neighbourhood vector representations of $u$ into its local coordinate system $\mO_u$. \item For each adjacent node $v$, compute the message $m^{l+1}_u$ on edge $(u,v)\in\mathcal{E}$ with an multi-layer $\overrightarrow{\rmW}$-perceptron $\mathcal{F}$ to the aggregated node and edge feature $[h_u^l, h_v^l, e_{uv}^l]$ (\Eqref{eqn:message}). \item Update node feature $h_u^l$ with another multi-layer $\overrightarrow{\rmW}$-perceptron $\mathcal{H}$, and transform it back to the global coordinate system (\Eqref{eqn:update}). \end{enumerate} This paradigm achieves $\mathrm{SO}(3)$-equivariance in a very general sense with no constraints on $\mathcal{F},\mathcal{H}$.
+The formal proof of equivariance is presented in the Appendix \Secref{pr}.